BarlesCharkley75/Test-Survey-Project/README.md

-Open the folder using Android Studio
+Open the “QuizApp” folder using Android Studio